Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 If you don’t have a silicone baking mat, you should buy one.

-But, if you don’t have one right now but you want to make these pretzels for St. Patrick’s Day, you can use parchment paper to line your cookie sheet instead.
+But, if you don’t have one right now but you want to make these pretzels for St. Patrick’s Day, you can use wax paper or parchment paper to line your cookie sheet instead.
 The candy melts won’t get stuck to the parchment paper.

 The biggest reason for a baking mat instead of parchment is that a baking mat is reusable.
 So it’s more eco-friendly, but it’s also more frugal.
 And we’re all about saving that dollar.